Complete Guide For Solar Power Prince Edward Island 2019

 Congratulations!
 You’ve found the ultimate guide for going solar in Prince Edward Island!

-Prince Edward Island is currently tied as the #10 province in the country for installing a solar power system, scoring lower than most due to mediocre incentives, access to installers, and utility factors.
+Prince Edward Island is currently the #2 province in the country for installing a solar power system, scoring higher than most due mostly to a new solar rebate program.

 This page contains all available information about installing solar in Prince Edward Island including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.